cellml/libcellml/docs/contributing.rst

 GitHub pull requests
 ====================
-Once some changes have been made and local commits committed, push your changes to your Github libCellML repository (refer to :numref:`Figure %s <libcellml-branching>`).
+Once some changes have been made and local commits committed, push your changes to your Github libCellML repository (refer to :numref:`git_branching`).
 From there, create a pull request from your topic branch to the :term:`prime repository` :code:`develop` branch.
 When creating the pull request, make sure to add in the comment :code:`Addresses issue #123` (of course, replace the number 123 with the actual number of the issue you are addressing), or something to that effect.
 This will create a link between the issue and the pull request enabling other people to see that you are working on this issue and comment on your work.